axelerant/testimonials-widget/readme.txt

 == Frequently Asked Questions ==

+= Testimonials widget is not showing up =

+The usual problem is that jQuery is included twice.
+Once by WordPress and again by a theme.
+Remove the jQuery version included by your theme and you should be fine.

 = I'm not seeing any testimonials but the title =

 If you're not seeing any testimonials, even when not using tags filter, you might try increasing the Character limit or setting it to '0' or 'none' in the widget box.